 - Attend regular meetings, up to once a month, with DTE to clarify program expectations and monitor Teacher Candidate progress

-- Attend Teacher Candidate Seminars, on campus at WPC, as requested by the DTE
+- Attend Teacher Candidate Seminars, on campus at WPU, as requested by the DTE

 - Contact assigned Teacher Candidates before the semester begins or within the first week of the semester to schedule an initial meeting with the Mentor and the Teacher Candidate.
 Review expectations for the placement and your role as supervisor.
 Exchange contact information and schedule observations and 3-way meetings (midterm and end of term)

 - Communicate program expectations and documentation requirements to Mentor.
 Obtain and share forms with Mentor, school, or Teacher Candidate as needed.

 - Observe Teacher Candidates as required by the program (MAT, Undergrad, or Reading Endorsement) during the semester.